 This situation is known as Simpson's Paradox, and it is hazardous when the true lift is relatively small.
 In those cases, it can even cause the sign on your results to flip, essentially reporting winning variations as losers and vice versa:

 How does Stats Accelerator work with Stats Engine?

 Stats Accelerator decides how many samples each variation should be allocated in real-time to get the same statistically significant results as standard A/B/n testing but in less time.
 These algorithms are only compatible with always-valid p-values, such as those used in Stats Engine, which holds all sample sizes and supports continuous peeking/monitoring.
-This means that you may use the Results page for Stats Accelerator-enabled experiments just like any other experiment.
+You may use the Results page for Stats Accelerator-enabled experiments like any other.